lex00-zz/nublar/python/flask/README_qemu.md

     -   `http://{{ ip_address }}:{{ nublar_port }}/`

-## Step 6 - destroy the instance
+## Step 8 - destroy the instance

 After finishing this step, your new instance should be gone from `virt-manager`.

-Delete the instance first as shown below, then do a full delete to remove the network after.

 -   This will delete your instance:

     ```sh
-    terraform destroy -var-file=../../../variables/${NUBLAR_VARS} --target libvirt_domain.flask_github_jobs
     terraform destroy -var-file=../../../variables/${NUBLAR_VARS}
     ```

-## Step 8 - do it all again, and again
+## Step 9 - do it all again, and again

 -   Add a new endpoint to the [Flask](http://flask.pocoo.org/docs/0.12/) app
 -   Bump the version in setup.py